 Electrical accidents: security and CMMS software

 When it comes to electricity consumption, most European countries score high.
-Some of the reasons for increased electricity costs can be found in the dismantling of nuclear power plants (a good example represents France) and the adoption of renewable energy sources.
+Some of the reasons for increased electricity costs can be found in the dismantling of nuclear power plants (France is a good example) and the adoption of renewable energy sources.
 The high prices made manufacturers rethink their consumption habits and put in place devices for reducing electricity consumption.
 However, despite an improvement in the various safety standards and a reduction in electrical accidents, electrical hazard due to wrong or insufficient electrical management is still present in many plants.

 Accidents cost a lot of money to companies and have a serious impact on employees’ morale and motivation.
 Electrical accidents are quite unpredictable and everybody no matter if employee, visitor or contractor is exposed, especially those performing tasks without necessary instructions or supervision.
 But sometimes, even qualified workforce may not be fully aware of all the safety precautions.
 Informing, educating and being responsible for its employees is finally the job of the organization where they are working.